vangj/vagrant-hadoop-2.3.0/README.md

 4. This project has NOT been tested with the VMWare provider for Vagrant.
 5. You may change the script (setup.sh) to point to a different location for Hadoop to be downloaded from.
 Here is a list of mirrors: http://www.apache.org/dyn/closer.cgi/hadoop/common/.

+# Make the VM setup faster
+You can make the VM setup even faster if you pre-download the Hadoop and Oracle JDK into the /resources directory.

+1. /resources/hadoop-2.3.0.tar.gz
+2. /resources/jdk-7u51-linux-x64.gz

+The setup script will automatically detect if these files (with precisely the same name) exists and use them instead.
+If you are using slightly different versions, you will have to modify the script accordingly.

 # Web UI
 You can check the following URLs to monitor the Hadoop daemons.